 Types of Brownsburg, IN Cases We Handle

-Poynter & Bucheri Attorneys at Law handle a variety of different kinds of cases.
+Poynter & Bucheri, Attorneys in Brownsburg, handle a variety of different kinds of cases.
 Regardless of the type of case, we work tirelessly to support our clients and get them the money they deserve for personal injuries.
 Our areas of specialty include car accidents, truck accidents, motorcycle accidents, pedestrian accidents, wrongful death, slip and fall, bicycle accidents, DUI accidents, liquor store liability, and more.
 If you or a loved one were injured in an accident, call Poynter & Bucheri Attorneys at Law at 1-800-265-9881 or click here for a free consultation.

 Every year, thousands of people are injured in car accidents and vehicular accidents are on the rise in Indiana.
 Common causes of car accidents in Brownsburg include driver error, bad weather conditions, dangerous road conditions, and defective products, such as brake or tire failure.
-If you were injured in a car accident, call expert car accident attorneys, such as Poynter & Bucheri Attorneys at Law.
+If you were injured in a car accident, call expert car accident attorneys in Brownsburg, such as Poynter & Bucheri Attorneys at Law.

 Truck accidents can be incredibly deadly and can lead to serious injuries and fatalities.
 The average truck weighs between 10,000 and 33,000 pounds while the average midsize car only weighs 3,300.
 Because trucks are a much greater weight, their impact can cause devastating traffic accidents.